Avnet Arena: History

 The first match was held on 19 December 2006.
 In front of a crowd of 13,279 spectators, hosts 1.
 FC Magdeburg came to a nil-all draw against Eintracht Braunschweig.
 In the inaugural match, 1.
 FC Magdeburg lost 0–3 to Bundesliga side SV Werder Bremen, this time 24,300 spectators had come.
 In the remaining matches of the season, 10,800 spectators came to see 1.
 FC Magdeburg play on average.
 The first international match was held on 29 July 2007 when the German women's national team beat their Danish counterparts 4–0 in front of 10,735 spectators.

 In 2009, the stadium hosted the 2009 UEFA European Under-17 Football Championship final.

-In July 2009, local ISP and cable TV company MDCC announced they had signed a five-year sponsorship agreement with the stadium operator under which the stadium would be known as MDCC-Arena.
+In July 2009, local Internet service provider and cable TV company MDCC announced they had signed a five-year sponsorship agreement with the stadium operator under which the stadium would be known as MDCC-Arena.

 On 20 October 2010, the American Football Association of Germany announced that the German Bowl, the championship game of the German Football League, would be held in the MDCC-Arena for three iterations, beginning with the 2011 championship.

 The kick-off spot grass patch from the 2014–15 Regionalliga promotion round match against Kickers Offenbach on 27 May 2015, was auctioned on eBay on 30 May 2016.
 The money raised was used for the development of 1.
 FC Magdeburg's youth team.

 Following a refurbishment of the guest terraces and seating in early 2016, the stadium capacity was reduced to 25,910, including 21,510 seats.
 Since the completion of the stadium extension in January 2020, the official capacity is 30,098.